openstack/grenade/README.rst

 Grenade is now running on every patch for projects that support upgrade.
-Gating Grenade configurations exist for the following in OpenStack's CI system.
+Gating Grenade configurations exist for the following in OpenStack's CI system (this is not an exhaustive list):

-- A cloud with nova-network upgraded between releases
 - A cloud with neutron upgraded between releases
-- A cloud with nova-network that upgrades all services except nova-compute, thus testing RPC backwards compatibility for rolling upgrades.
+- A cloud with neutron that upgrades all services except nova-compute, thus testing RPC backwards compatibility for rolling upgrades.